danh21/8051_Basic_Projects/README.md

         + Version 1: uses ADC0808 to read temperature from LM35 sensor, then displays data on LCD.
         + Version 2: uses ADC0808 to read temperature from 8 LM35 sensors, then display value pairs (channel - temperature) on led 7-segment sequentially.

+    - UART:
+        + Version 1: uses UART protocol to transmit data to or receive data from Terminal.
+More details about setup at Instruction.doc.

 # Code:
     - Modify pin connection of devices in libraries if necessary: